 The search for the perfect location continued, and in 1997, the two schools agreed to move the game to Camping World Stadium, then called the Florida Citrus Bowl, in Orlando.
 It was immediately clear that Orlando was the perfect location after the first game garnered over 56,000 fans, twice the previous year’s attendees in Tampa.
 Orlando’s central location and variety of tourist attractions became a catalyst for the game’s success.

-FAMU remains the overall championship leader, with the series sitting at 45-24-1, thanks in large part to their early success.
-However, over the last two decades of the game being played in Orlando, FAMU has bagged 11 wins while B-CU has won 13 (9 being consecutive) out of 24 games.
+FAMU remains the overall championship leader, with the series sitting at 52-24-1, thanks in large part to their early success.
+However, over the last two decades of the game being played in Orlando, Bethune-Cookman and Florida A&M have split their rivalry 13-13 out of 26 games.

 The Record-breaking Success of the Florida Classic in Orlando

-Since 1978, the game has gathered nearly 2 million spectators, almost half of them attending the game in Orlando.
+Since 1978, the game has gathered nearly 2 million spectators (2,214,060), almost half of them attending the game in Orlando.
 After moving to Orlando, the average yearly attendance is over 60,000 fans per game, a significant increase from the average 40,000 fans who attended the game in Tampa.

 Attendance at the Florida Classic has seen record-breaking numbers since moving to Orlando, including: